matteo-pacini/RadioGoGo/README.md

 ## 📋 Upcoming Features

 - Scroll indicator for the station list.
-- Report broken stations.
+- Report / hide broken stations.
 - Vote stations.
 - Bookmark your favorite stations for easy access.
 - Record your favorite broadcasts for later listening.
-- Integrated playback using `mpv`.
+- Alternative playback using `mpv`.

 ## ⚒️ Installation